hackforla/fola-geog-482-582/.github/ISSUE_TEMPLATE/prework---student-instructor.md

 As a GEOG 482/582 student or instructor on the FOLA team this issue will confirm you have access to the resources and train you on basic GitHub functions and Question/Review management

 ### Action Items
+- [ ] Add this issue to the P: FOLA: Bus Datasets: Project Board under Projects on the right side panel of this issue
 - [ ] Self assign this issue (gear in right side panel).
   - [ ] If there are no gears on the right side panel of this issue (next to Assignees, Labels, Projects, Milestone, Development):
      - [ ] check to see if you are logged in to GitHub (if you are not logged in you will see a sign in button on the top right of this browser tab).